Sarah Simpson Professional Development Technology Center

 At the Sarah Simpson Professional Development and Technology Center (SSPDTC), Knox County Schools operates a training center for teachers, district administrators, supervisors, and support staff to learn the necessary skills to promote and support technology growth in individual schools across the county.
 The training center includes fully equipped computer labs as well as several meeting areas.
 For a list of room descriptions please click here.

-- Register for workshops, courses, and conferences that have been entered into the KCS catalog and Calendar.
+- Register for workshops, courses, and conferences that have been entered into the KCS catalog and Calendar, many are virtual.

 - Request Out-of-District credit for sessions.

 - View and print a copy of your Transcript for a listing of completed professional learning activities.